 Introduction & Context

-The mass-average diameter, dm, is a single-number descriptor of a particulate system that weights each size class by its mass fraction.
-It is the correct mean to use whenever the mass of particles in a given size interval is the primary experimental observation—by far the most common situation in process engineering because sieve analysis, laser-diffraction (mass optical model), and impactor devices all return mass-based distributions.
+The mass‑average diameter, dm, is a single‑number descriptor of a particulate system that weights each size class by its mass fraction.
+It is the correct mean to use whenever the mass of particles in a given size interval is the primary experimental observation—by far the most common situation in process engineering because sieve analysis, laser‑diffraction (mass optical model), and impactor devices all return mass‑based distributions.
+For a complementary perspective based on particle count rather than mass, see the number‑average diameter calculation.

 Typical unit operations that depend on dm include: